 Soren has recently declared that he loves mushrooms so I am taking complete advantage of it.
 I also love mushrooms and jump at the chance to add them to dishes.
 I've made mushroom risotto many times, but I was craving a creamy gnocchi dish and came up with this Creamy Mushroom Gnocchi!
 It's all made in one skillet and was an absolutely divine vegetarian dinner!

-This recipe comes together really quickly and is such an impressive dish for how easy it is!
-The sauce is made my sauteing mushrooms, shallots, and garlic, and adding rosemary, broth, cream, and Parmesan cheese.
+This creamy mushroom gnocchi recipe comes together really quickly and is such an impressive dish for how easy it is!
+The creamy sauce is made my sauteing mushrooms, shallots, and garlic, and adding rosemary, broth, cream, and Parmesan cheese.
 It is decadent and so delicious!

-Gnocchi – I use shelf-stable gnocchi that I bought at Target.
+Gnocchi - I use shelf-stable store-bought gnocchi that I bought at Target.
+You can definitely use homemade gnocchi, if you'd like!

 Rosemary - fresh rosemary is so good in this recipe!